courseworks/AUT_AP_2024_Spring_HW_Bonus/README.md

 # Pig Game JavaScript Implementation Guide

 Welcome to the JavaScript implementation phase of the Pig Game!
-This document outlines the specific tasks and objectives you must achieve to make the provided HTML and CSS functional.
+This section outlines the specific tasks and objectives you must achieve to make the provided HTML and CSS functional.
 Follow these steps carefully to ensure your game behaves as expected.

 ## Objective Overview